priorknowledge/loom/doc/adapting.md

 the `KindProposer` is analogous to the `CrossCat` object, but with different caching strategies and with all kinds seeing all features.

-The python-C++ binding layer is in [runner.py](/loom/runner.py) where the top-level C++ executables are run via python subprocess.
+The python-C++ binding layer is in [runner.py](/loom/runner.py), where Loom's C++ executables are run via python subprocess.
-In particular, loom does not use extensions/boost::python/cython to bind C++.
+In particular, loom does not use extensions or boost::python or cython to bind C++.

 ## Dataflow <a name="dataflow"/>